 Once you visit Corte Ingles’ rooftop bar (and find some time to sit and contemplate the beauty of life as seen from the top) it may be also interesting to shortly learn something about the company.

 The beginning of the El Corte Ingléss (English Court) was very modest.
 It all started in 1934 when two men with avision: Ramón Areces Rodriguez and his uncle Cesar Rodriguez Gonzalez bought an old tailor shop in Madrid.

 The declining tailor’s business has one significant advantage – location between important streets Preciados, Carmen and Rompelenzas.
 If you add to that men’s vision and their experience gained when working in sort of department stores in Havana (Cuba) the result was almost certain.
 In 1939 they also bought an adjacent estate at Preciados 5.
 In 1940, the Corte Ingles was born with intentions to successively convert the whole block into one large shopping complex.
 The rest is history – after going through more or less turbulent times the El Corte Inglés emerged as the largest chain of department stores (Supermercados) in Spain.

 Well, quite a story!
-Needless to say, that the first Valencian El Corte Inglés was an instant success.
-Soon after the next El Corte Inglés center located between Calle Perez Bayer and Calle Colon (just one block away from Calle Sorolla) was built and it is the one where recently opened the rooftop café-bar.
-Well, when you will sit comfortably on the 6th floor terrace, try to enjoy the food, drinks and the story left behind…
+Needless to say, the first Valencian El Corte Inglés was an instant success.
+Soon after the next El Corte Inglés center located between Calle Perez Bayer and Calle Colon (just one block away from Calle Sorolla) was built and it is the one that recently opened the rooftop café-bar.
+Well, when you will sit comfortably on the 6th-floor terrace, try to enjoy the food, drinks and the story left behind…

 Address: Carrer de Colón, 27, 46004 València